postmanlabs/postman-flows/blocks/index.md

 ==- 1 - **Name**
 This is the name of the block
 ==- 2 - **Run State**
-This is the run state of the block
-==- 3 - **Expand**
+An indicator telling the state of the block: default, running, ran successfully or ran unsuccessfully ==- 3 - **Expand**
-Expand to configuration and information about the block ==- 4 - **Options**
+Expand the block to view more configurations and information ==- 4 - **Options**
 Contains additional options for the block
 ==- 5 - **Required Input Port**